 - Be careful with intravenous N-acetyl cysteine infusions.
 Some reports link IV NAC infusion with kidney and liver failure including some deaths.
 This has not been reported with oral supplements.

 - If you have cancer speak to your doctor.
 Glutathione is an antioxidant.
 As such it's possible it may reduce the effectiveness of chemotherapy and radiation therapy.

 While the body is able to make both glycine and cysteine amino acids, the research seems to show their levels may be lower in some older folks.
 This may be due to reduced synthesis or a poor diet – or both.
 Preliminary research also appears to show supplementation with these nutrients not only raises glutathione but may also do other things such as improve walking speed and strength in older adults.
-The research is intriguing although I'd like to see a couple of larger studies to know know for sure if glycine plus N-acetylcysteine (NAC) raises glutathione better than NAC alone.
+Before overpaying for supplements that contain these ingredients, remember you may be able to save money by purchasing them separately.
+While the research is intriguing, I'd like to see a couple of larger studies to know for sure if glycine plus N-acetylcysteine (NAC) raises glutathione better than NAC alone.